 The final pricing model is AWS’s Dedicated Hosts.
 As the name implies, you’ll pay for a server dedicated just to you.
 In turn, AWS takes care of maintenance and updates.

-The main benefit of this is that you can run certain software licenses that cannot be applied in a virtualsied environment – certain Oracle licenses for example.
+The main benefit of this is that you can run certain software licenses that cannot be applied in a virtualized environment—certain Oracle licenses for example.
 The major drawback, however, is that this is the most expensive option you can choose.

-A basic support plan is included with your AWS services which only covers billing support and service limit increases, so it might be a good idea to purchase a premium support plan for more advanced support.
+A basic support plan is included with your AWS services, but it only covers billing support and service limit increases.
+So it might be a good idea to purchase a premium support plan for more advanced support.

 AWS’s support pricing plans work on a tiered pricing model based on your monthly AWS charges.
 For example, the Developer Support Plan will cost 3% of your AWS charges as support fees.

 In contrast, the Business Support Plan costs a lower percentage of your fees as your AWS charges increase:

 - 10% of your AWS charges as support fees between $0 and $10,000

 - 7% between $10,000 and $80,000

 - 5% between $80,000 and $250,000

 - 3% for any charges above $250,000